73 fun facts about Israel

 - The glue on Israel’s postage stamps is kosher.

-- Israel has over 50 alternative meat startups – a disproportionately high number compared to elsewhere around the world – making it a fake meat powerhouse.
+- Israel has more than 50 alternative meat startups—a disproportionately high number compared to elsewhere around the world—making it a fake meat powerhouse.
 Perhaps it’s no surprise, given that the country has more vegans per capita.

 - Researchers in Israel have grown mouse embryos in bottles in a revolutionary way to observe the first stages of mammalian embryonic development.